dmontecino/SJKF_Model/README.md

 * The data collection on a weekly basis (https://github.com/dmontecino/SJKF_Model/blob/master/Data_collection_script.R)

-* The actual model function to set your parameters of interest such as the number of iterations, the number of years to simulate, if you want to run an epidemic or endemic scenario, and the transmission parameters for den associated transmission pathways.
+* The actual model function to set your parameters of interest such as the number of iterations, the number of years to simulate, if you want to run an epidemic or endemic scenario, the transmission parameters for den associated transmission pathways, and the number of week S. scabiei can survive off-host within den per type of land type.
 This script actually runs the model.

 ## HOW DOES IT WORK?

-The ONLY script you need to download to run the model is the one containing the function: located at ...
+The ONLY script you need to download to run the model is the one containing the function: Model_function_script.R

 All packages needed will be installed automatically if not installed.
 You will be requiered to approve the installation. the Installed packages as well as those that were already installed in your computer will be loaded automatically.